nico-dangelo/Network-Spillover/README.md

 An nsim $\times$ 37 dataframe containing the same outputs as sim() with an index nsim for the set (number of simulations) to which an output row belongs.
 ### sim_scc.R
 #### Description
 R script for use on a Shared Computing Cluster (SCC).
+Essentially a batch alternative to parallel computation with [sim_par](/sim_par.R).
 #### Usage
-By default, only computes simulation resultswith nsim replications, but has optional lines to compute summary statistics and export them.
+By default, only computes simulation results with nsim replications, but has optional lines to compute summary statistics and export them.
 #### Value
 CSV files of tables conatining outputs of sim function.
 See [sim.R](/sim.R).
 ### simnets.rmd